Hemolytic Anemia in Children

 Complications depend on the cause of the hemolytic anemia and include:

 - Side effects of medicines.
-For example, the increased risk of infection with corticosteroids.
+For instance, the increased risk of infection with corticosteroids.

 - Gallstones or stones in the gallbladder